amahbub2006/amahbub2006/README.md

 ## About Me

-- Passionate Student, learning how to develop web apps and deployable end to end projects using Python
+- Passionate Student, learning how to develop web apps and deployable end to end projects using Python and C
 - Interested in Machine Learning, Computer Vision, and AWS Cloud Deployment

+## Currently I am:

+Probably trying to debug something for 20 hours

 ## Let's Connect